Homoclinic intersections for geodesic flows on convex spheres: Perturbations of closed geodesics

 Let $\cV^\infty_n=\left(\bigcup_{r\ge 2}\cV^r_n\right)\cap \cG^\infty_+$, which contains an open and dense subset of $\cG^\infty_+$.
 Let $\cR^\infty_{KS}=\bigcap_{n\ge 1}\cV^\infty_n$, which contains a residual subset of $\cG^\infty_+$.
 Therefore, the conclusions of Theorem \ref{KS} also hold for $r=\infty$.

 \begin{remark} The above theorem does not claim that the two components $W^{s}_{\pm}(\gamma)$ and $W^{u}_{\pm}(\eta)$ are transverse, since we do not try to remove all non-transverse intersections.
-More crucially, the above theorem does not specify when the two components $W^{s}_{\pm}(\gamma)$ and $W^{u}_{\pm}(\eta)$ can have nontrivial intersection.
-In the next section we will show the generic existence of homoclinic intersections for each hyperbolic closed geodesic. \end{remark}
+More crucially, the above theorem does not specify when the two components $W^{s}_{\pm}(\gamma)$ and $W^{u}_{\pm}(\eta)$ have nontrivial intersections.
+In the next section, we will show the existence of homoclinic intersections for each hyperbolic closed geodesic on a generic convex sphere. \end{remark}